Philip Hamilton: Legacy

 A portrait of Hamilton's younger brother, William S. Hamilton, is commonly mistaken to depict Philip.
 This misidentification comes from The Intimate Life of Alexander Hamilton, a biography penned by Philip's nephew, Allan McLane Hamilton, in 1919, in which the portrait is mistakenly captioned "Philip Hamilton (The First): age 20".
 However, a photograph of the portrait, which is kept in the collection of the Wisconsin Historical Society, was identified to depict William in a letter dated 1880 from the younger Philip.

 Hamilton features in the 2015 Broadway musical Hamilton, based on the life of his father.
 The role of Philip was originated by Anthony Ramos.
+Philip has also been portrayed in the Broadway company of Hamilton by Jordan Fisher.